rou-nak-cloud/Whispr/README.md

 ## Under Construction !!!
-# "Whispr – Where style meets conversation."  -whispr
+# "Bring life to your messages before you hit send." -whispr